-To demonstrate the utility of SFM, we provide statistical consistency of the proposed methods under a practical sparse and irregular design of functional data.
-Furthermore, we compare SFM with existing deep generative methods and Gaussian-based methods through extensive simulation studies, examining both Gaussian process and heavy-tailed process scenarios.
-Our results show that SFM performs better than existing methods in both cases while significantly reducing computational cost compared to deep generative methods.
+To demonstrate the utility of SFM, we establish the statistical consistency of the proposed method under practical sparse and irregular designs of functional data.
+Furthermore, we compare SFM with existing deep generative models and Gaussian-based approaches through extensive simulation studies, examining both Gaussian process and heavy-tailed process scenarios.
+Our results show that SFM consistently outperforms existing methods in both cases while substantially reducing computational cost compared to deep generative methods.

-Finally, we apply SFM to synthetic clinical trajectory data from the MIMIC-IV patient electronic health records (EHR) longitudinal database \citep{johnson2020mimic}, where observation times across patients are typically irregular and often sparse.
-Our analysis shows that SFM effectively recovers the dominant longitudinal patterns and key distributional features of the original EHR data.
-We further evaluate the synthetic performance of SFM through a data prediction task, where SFM-generated data exhibit superior predictive power compared to data generated by other methods.
-These results demonstrate the advantage of SFM in producing high-quality surrogate EHR data for downstream statistical tasks.
+Finally, we apply SFM to a synthetic clinical trajectory dataset derived from the MIMIC-IV patient electronic health records (EHR) longitudinal database \citep{johnson2020mimic}, where observation times across patients are typically irregular and often sparse.
+Our analysis demonstrates that SFM effectively recovers the dominant longitudinal patterns and key distributional features of the original EHR data.
+We further assess the synthetic performance of SFM through a privacy risk calculation and a prediction task, showing that SFM-generated data exhibit superior predictive power under privacy constraints.
+These results highlight SFM's advantage in producing high-quality surrogate EHR data for downstream statistical tasks.